-- A. The Opportunity Areas - Earl's Court Opportunity Area A minimum of 10 per cent of the E(g) business floorspace on the site to be affordable workspace, with an upper limit subject to an assessment of need.
-This affordable workspace must be provided at a capped rate of at least 50 per cent less than the prevailing market rate for comparable premises in perpetuity. - 2.
-Kensal Canalside Opportunity Area A minimum of 500 sq m of affordable workspace, or a minimum of 10 per cent of any E(g) business floorspace provided on the Opportunity Area, if more than 5,000 sq m of E(g) floorspace is provided.
-This affordable workspace must be provided at a capped rate of at least 50 per cent less than the prevailing market rate for a period of at least 20 years. - B. For all other sites, new developments that provide an uplift of more than 5,000 sq m (GIA) of Class E(g) business floorspace must provide affordable workspace, equating to a minimum of 10 per cent of the additional employment floorspace (GIA). - For development in CIL charging zones F and H shown in Figure 6.3, this affordable workspace must be provided at a capped rate of at least 50 per cent less than the prevailing market rate for comparable premises for a period of at least 20 years; - For development in all other locations this affordable workspace must be provided at a capped rate of at least 50 per cent less than the prevailing market rate for comparable premises in perpetuity. - C. New affordable workspace must be provided on site. - 6.29 Average rents for offices and other business premises have risen significantly in recent years and the Borough is becoming increasingly unaffordable for many of our existing businesses as well as those looking to set up in the Borough for the first time.
-This is a particular issue for the creatives and smaller or micro businesses who are generally more costconscious and sensitive to rising rents.
-These are very much the type of business that make up the core of the Borough's thriving business sector.
+- A. The Opportunity Areas - Earl's Court Opportunity Area 10 per cent of the E(g) business floorspace on the site to be affordable workspace, with an upper limit subject to an assessment of need.
+This affordable workspace must be provided at a capped rate of 50 per cent less than the prevailing market rate for comparable premises in perpetuity. - Kensal Canalside Opportunity Area 500 sq m of affordable workspace, or 10 per cent of any E(g) business floorspace provided on the Opportunity Area, if more than 5,000 sq m of E(g) floorspace is provided.
+This affordable workspace must be provided at a capped rate of 50 per cent less than the prevailing market rate for a period of 20 years. - B. For all other sites, new developments that provide an uplift of more than 5,000 sq m (GIA) of Class E(g) business floorspace must provide affordable workspace, equating to 10 per cent of the additional employment floorspace (GIA). - For development in CIL charging zones F and H shown in Figure 8.3, this affordable workspace must be provided at a capped rate of 50 per cent less than the prevailing market rate for comparable premises for a period of 20 years; - For development in all other locations this affordable workspace must be provided at a capped rate of 50 per cent less than the prevailing market rate for comparable premises in perpetuity. - C. New affordable workspace must be provided on site. - 8.32 Average rents for offices and other business premises have risen significantly in recent years and the borough is becoming increasingly unaffordable for many of our existing businesses as well as those looking to set up in the borough for the first time.
+This is a particular issue for the creatives and smaller or micro businesses who are generally more cost-conscious and sensitive to rising rents.
+These are very much the type of business that make up the core of the borough's thriving business sector.